Cyber Laws in India – The Importance of Cyber Law

 Using a computer to commit actual crimes.
 For example, cyber-terrorist attacks, IPR infringement, credit card fraud, EFT fraud, internet pornography, etc.

-It’s involving the use of internet technology, particularly “cyberspace,” i.e. the Internet, which are referred to as cyber legislation (also known as cyberlaw).
+It involves the use of Internet technology, particularly “cyberspace,” i.e. the Internet, which is referred to as cyber legislation (also known as cyberlaw).
 It is more of a nexus of legal issues, such as IP rights, privacy, freedom of thought, and authority, than a specific area of law like assets or contracts.
 In a nutshell, cyber law attempts to balance the challenges raised by human activities on the Internet with the lawful system which controls the real world.

 The inventors of the Internet had no idea that it would evolve into an all-encompassing phenomenon that could be used for nefarious reasons and would require regulation when it was initially formed.
 These days, there are a lot of disturbing things happening online.
 Due to the sheer anonymity of the Internet, it is simple to engage in a wide range of criminal activities with impunity, and those with expertise have been abusing this feature of the Internet to conduct unlawful activities in virtual worlds.
 As a consequence, Cyber laws are necessary for India.